2018 New York Film Festival

-The 56th New York Film Festival took place from September 28 to October 14, 2018.
+The 56th New York Film Festival took place from September 28 to October 14, 2018, in New York City, presented by Film at Lincoln Center.

+Yorgos Lanthimos' The Favourite was the opening film.
+Alfonso Cuarón's Roma was the festival centerpiece.
+Julian Schnabel's At Eternity's Gate was the closing film.

 Appearing in the NYFF's "Main Slate" for the first time were: Louis Garrel, Ying Liang, Mariano Llinás, Alex Ross Perry, Ulrich Köhler, Bi Gan, Richard Billingham, Dominga Sotomayor Castillo and Paul Dano.

+World premieres included: John Hoffman and Nanfu Wang's Out of Many, One, and Tom Surgal's Fire Music.